c0nstantin1990/Weather-Dashboard/README.md

 - Application is using moment.js for implementing time & date
 - Application is using @media to be minimized for all screen sizes
 - Application creates html elements dynamically
+- Application is not adding city to local storage if city doesn't exist

 ## Usage